 1.14.
-One Performance Audit and two Compliance Audit paragraphs related to Power Sector PSUs were issued to the Additional Chief Secretary of the Energy Department with a request to furnish replies.
-Replies have been received for two Compliance Audit paragraphs and views of the Government were incorporated suitably.
-Replies in respect of one Performance Audit is awaited from the State Government (June 2019).
+One Performance Audit and two Compliance Audit Paragraphs (theme based) related to Power Sector PSUs were issued to the Additional Chief Secretary to the GoK, Energy Department with a request to furnish replies.
+Replies to one Performance Audit and two Compliance Audit Paragraphs were received.
+The views of the Government have been suitably incorporated.